 - Turn the heat down to 325F.
 Roast for 15 minutes more, tossing once halfway through.

 - Divide the pasta between 4 serving bowls.
 Top each with 1/4 of the tomatoes, 1/4 of the fresh mozzarella, 1 tablespoon pine nuts, and 1 tablespoon thinly sliced fresh basil.

 - Serve immediately.

-- Nutrition information is given for the Oven Roasted Tomatoes Recipe with Pasta, Pine Nuts, and Mozzarella (not just the roasted tomatoes).
+- Nutritional Information: Information is given for the Oven Roasted Tomatoes Recipe with Pasta, Pine Nuts, and Mozzarella (not just the roasted tomatoes).

-- For the low carb version of this dish, serve the roasted tomatoes on low carb pasta.
+- Low Carb Version: For the low carb version of this dish, serve the roasted tomatoes on low carb pasta.

 - Storage: Store Roasted Tomatoes covered in a glass jar (with their juices) in the fridge for up to 5 days.

 This recipe is absolutely delicious.
 I have served it to guests and they have all loved it.
 Even asked me for the recipe.
 I have also used the roasted tomatoes alone with burrata, and they were amazing together.